18.104.22.168.1 - The repository shall have hardware technologies appropriate to the services it provides to its designated communities.

 Digital Preservation Policy Librarian

-SP has a procedures, commitments, and financial resources for regular hardware upgrades and media refreshment.
+SP has a procedures, commitments, and financial resources for regular hardware replacement and media refreshment.
 See 126.96.36.199.4 for details.

 - Designated Community Definition